-When our body is under physical, mental, or emotional stress, parts of our bodies quickly need extra oxygen!
+When our body is under physical, mental, or emotional stress, parts of our bodies will need more energy, which means more oxygen.
 Slowing down our breathing and pausing our exhalations will optimize biochemical processes that will help open the airways, improve blood circulation and allow more oxygen delivery to the cells.

 When, how long, and what for?

-- Directly after your run: 2-3 minutes, for better recovery.
+- After your run: 2-3 minutes, for better recovery.

 - When feeling stressed: 2-5 minutes, to calm down.

-- Just before sleeping: 10 minutes, for a better and deeper sleep.
+- Just before sleeping: 10 minutes, for better and deeper sleep.